voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 By default,
 :meth:`evaluate_regressions() <fiftyone.core.collections.SampleCollection.evaluate_regressions>`
-will evaluate each predictions by directly comparing its ``value`` to the associated ground truth value.
+will evaluate each prediction by directly comparing its ``value`` to the associated ground truth value.

 You can explicitly request that simple evaluation be used by setting the